aws/aws-application-networking-k8s/docs/api-reference.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Conditions describe the current conditions of the TargetGroup.</p>
+<p>Conditions describe the current conditions of the TargetGroupPolicy.</p>
 <p>Implementations should prefer to express Policy conditions
 using the <code>PolicyConditionType</code> and <code>PolicyConditionReason</code>
-constants so that operators and tools can converge on a common vocabulary to describe TargetGroup state.</p>
+constants so that operators and tools can converge on a common vocabulary to describe TargetGroupPolicy state.</p>
 <p>Known condition types are:</p>
 <ul>
 <li>&ldquo;Accepted&rdquo;</li>